-Clause 10(3) contains elements of another alternative outlined in the JMAC Report relating to interventions for bands in financial difficulty.(74) The Report noted that this option "maintains a significant role for the Minister in the financial accountability regime of bands and therefore runs contrary to one of the main objectives of this legislation project".(75) JMAC suggested that it would be preferable to assign the intervention role to an independent First Nations institution: eventual legislation could "provide for a transition and a linkage by designating the Minister as the institution until such time as a First Nations institution comes into being with the capacity to perform this function",(76) perhaps under anticipated fiscal institutions legislation.
+Clause 10(3) contained elements of another alternative outlined in the JMAC Report relating to interventions for bands in financial difficulty.(76) The Report noted that this option "maintains a significant role for the Minister in the financial accountability regime of bands and therefore runs contrary to one of the main objectives of this legislation project."(77) JMAC suggested that it would be preferable to assign the intervention role to an independent First Nations institution: eventual legislation could "provide for a transition and a linkage by designating the Minister as the institution until such time as a First Nations institution comes into being with the capacity to perform this function,"(78) perhaps under anticipated fiscal institutions legislation.
+Although the amended clause did allow for intervention by some person or body other than the Minister, it would not appear that this modification addressed witnesses' underlying criticism of the provision that related not only to the Minister's continued role in bands' financial management, but also to the new statutory basis for that role.